lune-stone/anki-addon-limit-new-by-young/src/config.md

 A positive integer that represents how many days to include when calculating cards that are due soon for `soonLimit`.
 Default value is `7` if not defined in the config json.
 This value has no effect if `soonLimit` is not defined.

+### `.limits.[].minimum`

+A positive integer that represents the lower bound value to limit new cards.
+Default value is `0` if not defined in the config json.

 ### `.updateLimitsOnApplicationStartup`

 When using `true` the add-on will automatically update the new card limit when Anki is launched.
 If today's limit has already been set then the limit will not be updated a second time.
 If you are using sync between multiple devices then it is recommend to use `updateLimitsAfterSync` instead.